sanjeevkomma/Java/Java_8/README.md

 # To Read
 * Lamba Expression is anonymous method which can be defined without belonging to any Class
+* Lambda expressions can be used to represent the instance of a functional interface
+* A functional interface can have any number of default methods
 * [Java 8 Features](https://beginnersbook.com/2017/10/java-8-features-with-examples/)
 * anonymous inner class ( before Java 8 ) vs using lambda expression ( Java 8 )
 * Stream does not store the elements.
 It simply performs the aggregate operations such as filter() and count() to get the desired stream of data